Guide to Making Your Own Paper Lanterns

 Here are 9 Imaginative Ways to Use Paper as Home Decor.

-You can easily and affordably make over your home with these nine paper-based projects.
-Tutorials on making paper bowls, flowers, and even a wreath!
+If you're looking for inexpensive and easy ways to update your home, look no further than these nine paper-based makeover ideas Tutorials on making paper bowls, flowers, and even a wreath!

 Dishes of mashed potatoes and gelatin